crytic/echidna/README.md

 ## Installation

-To properly compile echidna, we use a combination of [nix](https://nixos.org/nix/) and [stack](https://www.haskellstack.org/).
+To properly compile echidna, we require a combination of [nix](https://nixos.org/nix/) and [stack](https://www.haskellstack.org/).
 Both need to be properly installed in order to follow the rest of the instructions.
 If you are a particularly opinionated experienced Haskell user, cabal or hpack could work, but they are neither officially supported nor tested.

 First, we need to install the hevm dependencies using the `install-dapptool-deps.sh` script.

-If you are using Linux, make sue you have gmp, bz2, readline and secp256k1 installed.
+If you are using Linux, make sure you have gmp, bz2, readline and secp256k1 installed.
 For instance, in Ubuntu/Debian you can execute:

 ```
 # apt-get install libgmp-dev libbz2-dev libreadline-dev libsecp256k1-dev